iron-software/IronPdf.Examples/how-to/split-multipage-pdf/README.md

-# Split a Multi-Page Document into a Single PDF
+# Divide a Multi-Page PDF into Individual PDFs

 ***Based on <https://ironpdf.com/how-to/split-multipage-pdf/>***

-Converting a multi-page PDF document into separate single-page PDFs is a straightforward process.
-The example below demonstrates how to accomplish this in just a few lines of code using IronPDF.
+Dividing a multi-page PDF into individual pages is a process that can be accomplished with a few lines of code.
+Review our example below to see how to integrate this into your project.

-IronPDF simplifies the task of dividing a single PDF document into multiple documents, with each one containing a single page.
+IronPDF simplifies the process of segmenting a single PDF into multiple documents, where each document contains a single page.

+### Begin with IronPDF

+---

 <div class="learn-how-section">
   <div class="row">
     <div class="col-sm-6">
-      <h2>Split a PDF Document</h2>
+      <h2>Separate a PDF Document</h2>
       <ul class="list-unstyled">
-        <li><a href="#anchor-1-install-ironpdf-to-your-c-project">Install the IronPDF library</a></li>
+        <li><a href="#anchor-1-install-ironpdf-to-your-c-project">Add the IronPDF library to your C# project</a></li>
-        <li><a href="#anchor-2-split-a-multipage-pdf">Split a multiple-page PDF into individual documents</a></li>
+        <li><a href="#anchor-2-split-a-multipage-pdf">Separate a PDF with multiple pages into individual documents</a></li>
     </div>
     <div class="col-sm-6">
       <div class="download-card">